belangeo/pyo-bela/README.md

 Step 4 - Compile and run a pyo-project
 --------------------------------------

-From Bela/scripts folder, compile and run the default pyo-project:
+From Bela/scripts folder, compile and run the default pyo-project (repeat the last line each time you make changes to the pyo script to run the new dsp):

     cd Bela/scripts
     ./build_pyo.sh ../../pyo-bela/pyo-project